-When you include KOSU in your will or estate plan, it is strong and lasting statement of what public broadcasting means to you.
-Your charitable bequest will provide legacy that will sustain the standards of public broadcasting in the communities KOSU serves across Oklahoma, and beyond.
+When you include KOSU in your will or estate plan, it is a strong and lasting statement of what public broadcasting means to you.
+Your charitable bequest will provide a legacy that will sustain the standards of public broadcasting in the communities KOSU serves across Oklahoma, and beyond.

 Written into a will or trust, a charitable bequest directs a gift to be transferred to KOSU after you pass away.
 One benefit of a chartable bequest to KOSU is that it enables you to make a lasting impact on an organization that you value today and wish to be here for others to enjoy and benefit from in the future.